How scientists can predict when the next eclipse will occur

 In the early 18th century, Edmond Halley was responsible for a big leap forward when he greatly improved upon the mathematical tables for the motion of the Sun and the Moon.

-These models had essentially stayed the same since the work of the 10th century Arab astronomer Abu Batani (Latinised as Albategnius); work that was itself based upon the tables of Ptolemy from the second century.
+These models had essentially stayed the same since the work of the 10th century Arab astronomer Abu Batani (Latinised as Albategnius).

 The clockwork nature of the Solar System and Earth's location with respect to the Sun and Moon can be predicted well in advance.

-As a result, free software such as Stellarium can be used by anyone to track future eclipses, lunar occultations, conjunctions or where a certain planet will appear at a certain time.
+Free software such as Stellarium can be used by anyone to track future eclipses, lunar occultations, conjunctions or where a certain planet will appear at a certain time.

 This article originally appeared in the July 2006 issue of BBC Sky at Night Magazine.